objectlateral/objectlateral.github.com/_posts/2014-01-20-helping-build-people-who-build-the-web.md

 ## Announcing Interface

 I'm super excited to impart to others the hard-earned web knowledge I've accumulated over the years.
-With that, I'm happy to announce [Interface: The Web Shool][interface].
+With that, I'm happy to announce [Interface: The Web School][interface].

 [<img src="/images/posts/interface-banner.png" alt="Interface: The Web School" width="425" height="175">][interface]